-- emphasizes the development of the potential of each individual child
+- Emphasizes developing the potential of each child

-- is guided by a specially trained Montessori teacher who aims to help the child develop confidence and self-esteem, a joy and enthusiasm for learning, and a sense of care and respect for others
+- Is guided by specially trained Montessori teachers who aim to help children develop confidence and self-esteem, a joy and enthusiasm for learning, and a sense of care and respect for others

 - Individually paced learning

 - Longer work periods and self-directed learning

 - Development of friendships, life skills and community

 - 1. A Brief Biography of Maria Montessori and the Montessori Movement

 - 3. Resources

 Born on August 31, 1870, in Chiaravalle, Italy, Dr. Maria Montessori established herself at an early age as a thinker, scientist and trailblazer.
 At 14 she attended classes at a boys’ technical institute, where she honed her aptitude and interest in the sciences.
 In 1896, she graduated with high honors from the medical school at the University of Rome, becoming the first female physician in Italy.
 Her chosen specialty was pediatrics and psychiatry.